ravenrothkopf/sage/README.md

 * Gabriela & Jenny (12/19) - Meet to discuss strategy and implementation of arrays and codegen
 * Gabriela (12/19) - Continued iteration on codegen file for implementing arrays
 * All (12/19) - Meet to discuss presentation and final language implementation
-* Gabriela (12/20) - Debug for loop index increment, commit first iteration of code for live demo
+* Gabriela (12/20) - Debug for loop index increment, commit first iteration of code for live demo & finalize demo by addressing casting bugs
+* Gabriela (12/20) - Create and finalize final presentation

 ## References